 Sure enough, the courtship of the Galapagos hawk leads to a very intimate and cooperative nesting period, whereby the female and male take turns to keep an eye on their nest and/or incubating their clutch of eggs.
 They’ll also even share the task of feeding their hatchlings.
 But monogamy is the one facet of their relationship that is not mutual or shared equally.
 In contrast to the male who remains exclusively loyal to his mate, the female can have up to several different males throughout the year.
 Should there be more than one male present in the life of the female during the nesting period, she will go from nest to nest to help with the incubating and feeding duties.

 Nests that are built by the pair tend to be situated in short trees, lava cliffs, or sometimes even right on the ground.
 These are recurring nests in the sense that they are used over and over again throughout the years, sometimes becoming large enough to measure up to a meter (4 feet) in diameter as they grow and are constantly maintained with added layers of grass, leaves bark or anything soft found throughout the islands.
 The nest is capable of holding anywhere from one to three eggs.
 After hatching, these new baby hawks will be reared by their parents for approximately two months before flying off on their own.

-The Galapagos hawk is present on all of the Santa Cruz II Galapagos cruise’s itineraries (Eastern, Western and Northern) and forms a part of our BIG15 list of iconic species in Galapagos.
+The Galapagos hawk is present on all of the Santa Cruz II Galapagos cruise’s itineraries (Eastern, Western and Northern) and is one of the most iconic animals of Galapagos wildlife.
 If you’re lucky, you might even get to witness them performing this very ritual!